HerrickSpencer/HerrickSpencer.github.io/_posts/2024-08-24-jekyll-nodejs-1.md

 layout: post
 title: Jekyll sites with Node and ExpressJS to Authenticate users!
 (Part 1)
 categories:
 - Programming
 tags:
 - websites
 - nodeJS
 - expressJS
 - Jekyll
 - Chirpy
 excerpt: Have you ever wanted a bit more from your Jekyll static site?
 Something like adding authentication or database serving data to certain pages?
 Join my adventure to learn how.
-image: /assets/img/postMedia/JekyllWithNodeJS.png
+image: "/assets/img/postMedia/JekyllWithNodeJS.png"
+date: 2024-08-24 12:36 -0700
 ---
 Have you ever wanted a bit more from your Jekyll static site?

 - Something like adding authentication or database serving data to certain pages?